 Image source Lisa Dawson

-Add a step to make a feature of the walk in shower
+3. Add a little step to make a feature of the walk in shower

 How fabulous are these tiles in this walk in shower - we are in love with them!
 The contrast of the dark tile, the white walls and the panelling is striking.

-This walk in shower is enclosed by the glass screens to prevent the water splashing onto the wooden floor, however there is no door to work around.
+This walk in shower is enclosed by the glass screens to prevent the water splashing onto the wooden floor, however there is no awkward door.
 These shower screens are also perfect in a smaller bathroom where you might not have the space for a door opening.

 We love the individuality of this shower room...and how cosy would that rug feel on a winters morning?!